pragatigalinde/Stock-Market-Analysis-Project/README.md

-# Stock-Market-Analysis-Project
-Stock Market Analysis
-📊 Stock Market Analysis Project
+📊 Stock Market Analysis & Prediction
-📌 Project Summary

-This project focuses on exploratory data analysis (EDA) of stock market data to uncover meaningful patterns, correlations, and insights that support investment decision-making.
+This project focuses on exploratory data analysis, visualization, and predictive insights using real-time financial data from the Investors Exchange.
+The objective was to analyze stock market trends and generate investment signals to support buy, sell, or hold decisions.
-Using a combination of statistical analysis, visualization techniques, and trend analysis, the project evaluates stock performance, volatility, valuation, and market behavior.

-The primary goal is to help investors and analysts make informed decisions regarding stock purchases, sales, and long-term holdings.

-🎯 Objectives of Stock Market Analysis

-The analysis aims to answer the following key business questions:

-📈 Average Daily Trading Volume
-Identify stocks with high liquidity and consistent trading activity.

-⚡ Most Volatile Stock
-Determine stocks with the highest price fluctuations, indicating higher risk and potential returns.

-💰 Stocks with Highest & Lowest Dividend
-Analyze dividend-paying stocks for income-focused investment strategies.

-📊 Highest & Lowest P/E Ratio
-Compare stock valuation to identify potentially overvalued or undervalued stocks.

-🏢 Stock with Highest Market Capitalization
-Identify market leaders and large-cap stocks.

-📉 Stocks Near 52-Week High & 52-Week Low
-Detect breakout opportunities and undervalued stocks.

-🛠 Tools & Technologies Used
+🛠 Tools & Technologies

-Excel – Data cleaning, preliminary analysis, and calculations
+MySQL – Queried and extracted structured financial data from complex databases

+Tableau – Performed large-scale analysis and built interactive visualizations

-Power BI – Interactive dashboards and KPI analysis
+Power BI – Developed dynamic dashboards to communicate actionable insights

-Tableau – Advanced visualizations and trend analysis

-MySQL – Data extraction, filtering, and aggregation

-📌 Key Outcomes

-Identified high-volume and high-volatility stocks

-Highlighted valuation metrics using P/E ratios
+Excel – Conducted statistical analysis, organized datasets, and generated reports

+🎯 Project Goals

+The analysis aimed to identify meaningful patterns and investment indicators, including:

+Average daily trading volume

+Most volatile stocks

-Provided insights into dividend trends and market capitalization
+Stocks with highest market capitalization

-Enabled data-driven investment decisions using visual dashboards

-🚀 Conclusion
+Dividend-based stock comparisons

+Highest and lowest P/E ratios

+52-week high and low performance trends

+💡 Outcome

-This project demonstrates how data analytics and visualization tools can be effectively used to analyze stock market performance.
-The insights generated help investors better understand market trends, risks, and opportunities, enabling smarter and more confident investment decisions.
+The project demonstrates how data analytics and visualization tools can transform raw financial data into decision-support insights for investors and analysts.
+It highlights skills in SQL querying, dashboard design, financial analysis, and trend interpretation.